MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/install-with-rc4-protocol-disabled.md

 ## Before you begin

-Before you begin, implement the steps in the section below.
+Before you begin, implement the steps in the section below:

 ### Configure the encryption types allowed for Kerberos